Women's Basketball Takes Down No. 19 Princeton, 73-67

 Page scored 14 of her 23 points in the second half.
 She also matched a career-high with five assists while adding four rebounds and two steals.
 The senior co-captain from Pittsburgh was one of five Lions to score in double figures.

-Friday's win snapped a 15-game winning streak for Princeton (17-2, 5-1 Ivy), which was the third-longest active streak in the nation.
-Columbia has now defeated the Tigers in Princeton three times in the last four seasons.
+Columbia's triumph snapped a 15-game winning streak for Princeton (17-2, 5-1 Ivy), which was the third-longest active streak in the nation.
+The Lions have now defeated the Tigers in New Jersey three times in the last four seasons.

 Columbia has a quick turnaround, facing Penn (12-7, 2-4 Ivy) Saturday night at the Palestra.
 Tip-off is scheduled for 5 p.m.